chazzka/clanekcathedral/clanek.md

 ![](https://raw.githubusercontent.com/chazzka/clanekcathedral/master/code/figures/data_overview.svg)

-As figure X shows, th
+As figure X shows, the data are following a regular pattern around $Y = 100$, however, around $X= 55$ the sensors started producing anomalous behavior.
+This has to be marked and reported so the technician can

 - [ ] Todo: tady bych chtěl obrázky a nějaký přehled těch time series dat, co jsou ještě anomalie, co je na vstupu a tak
 ### Preprocessing